griestopf/Fusee.Tutorial/Tutorial02/README.md

 			float s = sin(alpha);
 	...
 ```
 `alpha` now looks like a global variable (outside of `main`).
-In addition it is decorated with the `uniform` keyword, which marks it being a value that changes
+In addition it is decorated with the `uniform` keyword, which marks it being a value
-rather infrequently (the vertex shader will be called for a lot of vertices while `alpha`'s value doesn't change).
-This is in contrast to the `fuVertex` variable
+that changes rather infrequently (the vertex shader will be called for a lot of vertices while `alpha`'s value doesn't change).
+This is in contrast
-on the line above which contains a different value (the vertex itself) for each time the vertex shader is called.
-Thus, this variable is marked being an `attribute`
+to the `fuVertex` variable on the line above which contains a different value (the vertex itself) for each time the vertex shader is called.
+Thus,
-(and NOT a `uniform`)
+this variable is marked being an `attribute` (and NOT a `uniform`)

-Before we can change the value of `alpha` (which - as part of the vertex shader - lives on the GPU) from the application code (which runs on the CPU), we need to
+Before we can change the value of `alpha` (which - as part of the vertex shader - lives on the GPU) from the application code (which runs on the CPU),
-akquire an identifier to access our variable.
+we need to have an identifier to access our variable.
 First we need to declare two fields within our `Tutorial` class:

 ```C#
 	private IShaderParam _alphaParam;